CartoDB/documentation/app/content/carto-user-manual/maps/map-settings.md

 ![Map widgets](/img/cloud-native-workspace/maps/map_widget_category_by_count.png)

 From Display options, you can also change the format as the values are displayed and add some notes to your histagram.
-In this example, we aggregate the average values from each `storetype` field based on `revenue` column.
+In this example, we aggregate the average `revenue` on each category from the `storetype` column.

 ![Map widgets](/img/cloud-native-workspace/maps/map_widget_category_by_avg.png)